valbaca/AdventOfCode2015-Go/README.md

 1. Conversion between types is cumbersome.
 A lot of Advent of Code is parsing various ad-hoc formats for numbers and text commands.
 2. Go is *fast*.
 So fast it can make brute-force solutions viable.
 Similarly, if any code is ever taking longer than a few seconds, you know a better solution exists (as opposed to other languages where `O(n)` solutions can still execute slowly).
+    1. Compared to Python, between 10x and 100x as fast, usually 25-50x as fast.
+Solutions typically take ~33-50% more lines than their Python equivalent.
-3. That said, bytes.Buffer appending is much faster than strings (as it is in most languages).
+3. bytes.Buffer appending is much faster than strings (as it is in most languages).
 4. Go's built-in Regex is fast but limited; no back-references.
 5. Finding the unit testing boundary is tricky.
 Nearly every question has some sort of "parse input into structs and execute logic."
 Sometimes the parse logic is a majority of the code, other times it's trivial, so unit tests may be the actual text input, or it could be using the intermediate structs.
+6. A few of the core functionalities have foot-guns: slices, `:=` vs `=`, and `range`
+7. I really miss niceties like tuples, `filter/map/flatMap/reduce`, and function overloading and default args.

 For example: